Fabric Storage: Organize and Store Your Fabric

 IMG_6524

-I save pretty much any usable fabrics and they get pulled out all the time for appliques or small projects.
+I save pretty much any amount of fabric that is usable, and the fabric remnants get pulled out all the time for appliques or small projects.
 I’m always glad I have them 🙂 The woven scraps are sorted by color in these little bins I found at Jo-Anns on the top half of my other bookshelf.

 IMG_6525

-Maybe a little OCD but I love having them sorted 🙂 They’re just folded up like little index cards that I can flip through.
+Maybe a little OCD but I love having each type of fabric sorted 🙂 They’re just folded up like little index cards in my fabric storage bins that I can flip through.
 I have one extra bin as my “receiving bin” that I can toss things into and sort out later.
-Once the bins get too full I do a little purging and let my toddler go to town with any un-wanted scraps
+Once the bins get too full I do a little purging and let my toddler go to town with any un-wanted scraps.

 fabric organization